wiesenthal/AI-Powered-Workflow-Engine/README.md

 ## Setup

+Make sure you have the [frontend repo](https://github.com/wiesenthal/workflow-engine-frontend/tree/main) downloaded and saved as a directory titled "frontend" within this parent repository.

 Create a .env file with the following keys:
 ```sh
 DEV_LOG=0 # Or 1 to turn on verbose logging